section-engineering-education/engineering-education/articles/django-rest-api-mongodb-notes-app/index.md

 Happy coding!

-You may check out the example code in the [GitHub repo] (https://github.com/J-rayX/django_mongodb_project).
+You may check out the example code in the [GitHub repo](https://github.com/J-rayX/django_mongodb_project).

 Thanks for reading.

+Happy coding!

 ---
 Peer Review Contributions by: [Geoffrey Mungai](/engineering-education/authors/geoffrey-mungai/)